georgejhunt/etg/etg_rfq.md

 1.  datesold -- Sold items must remain visible on site for 2 weeks as enticement to act quickly

 ####D. How are the pictures associated with items?
-  a.
-After the above information is entered into the database, price tags are printed at the store for a specific lot.
+  1. After the above information is entered into the database, price tags are printed at the store for a specific lot.
 Each price tag includes a barcode which uniquely identifies the item.
-  b.
-Photogrphs, with unique file names, are synchronized with the information already entered into the database by, in every case, first making a photograph of the barcode.
+  2. Photogrphs, with unique file names, are synchronized with the information already entered into the database by, in every case, first making a photograph of the barcode.
 The photographs are sequentially uploaded to an appliction which uses the barcode to link each of the subsequent photos with the item that has been identified by the barcode.

 ####E. What provision for editing, reordeering, deleting, must be made for photos that are uploaded to the barcode recognition service?